uuberoy/scalabel/README.md

 3. Select two vertices on the border by clicking.
 After your first click, the toolbox will turn green, and the object you selected will change color.
 After your second click, the toolbox will change from green to blue.
 You can see a polyline is formed.
 4. You can use "PageLeft/PageRight" to choose the border, because there are two directions: clockwise or counter-clockwise.
 5. The toolbox will remain green before you click a pair of points on the same object.
 And when you click on a new object, it will remain green, since no coincide border is formed, so that you can continue finding its pair.
 6. Click the background image, the toolbox will be blue.
-So in conclude, color green means you have finished the first click and should look for the second point; color blue means your should look for the first point.
+So in conclusion, color green means you have finished the first click and should look for the second point; color blue means your should look for the first point.
 7. The same as ordinary draw mode, press "delete" to delete the latest vertex or last added border, and press "esc" to delete the whole object.
 And when a closed path is formed, your annotation is finished.
 8. You can use it to click anywhere like the ordinary draw mode, it only provides function to draw coincide part quickly by clicking twice.
 * Link